How Do Truck Drivers Stay Awake

 Not all tips for truck driving at night involve actions you can take while driving.
-There are some things you can do before you get behind the wheel to make sure you are ready for the long night ahead.

 - Get plenty of rest.
 Sleeping at least 7 hours before you get behind the wheel is critical.
 If you have difficulty sleeping, you should reduce your caffeine intake before bed and consider taking a melatonin supplement.

 - Eat well and take your vitamins.
 Good nutrition is an important part of overall health.
 If you are lacking in vitamin B-12 or have low iron levels, it can make you prone to drowsiness.